-- Focus on meeting or exceeding the industry standard of 120 percent of the originally scheduled contract time for completion of construction contracts; - Ensure underground infrastructure remains functional into the future, the Engineering Department will continue to fund the intercepting sewer televising and inspection contract; - In conjunction with the Maintenance and Operations Department, protect the District's surface and subsurface infrastructure from damage due to planned and programmed construction, installation, and maintenance projects by transportation agencies, utility work, and private development.
-As a member of the State of Illinois' Joint Utility Locating Information for Excavators, Inc. and 811 Chicago one-call system, the District constantly monitors submitted excavation tickets and positively responds to excavators or the City of Chicago.
+- Focus on meeting or exceeding the industry standard of 120 percent of the originally scheduled contract time for completion of construction contracts; - Ensure underground infrastructure remains functional into the future by continuing to fund the intercepting sewer televising and inspection contract; - In conjunction with the Maintenance & Operations Department, protect the District's surface and subsurface infrastructure from damage due to planned and programmed construction, installation, and maintenance projects by transportation agencies, utility work, and private development.
+As a member of the State of Illinois' Joint Utility Locating Information for Excavators, Inc. and 811 Chicago one-call system, the District constantly monitors submitted excavation tickets and positively responds to excavators or the City of Chicago; - Engage the University of Illinois at Chicago to investigate applications for reuse of wastewater treatment plant effluent.